ATMs in the UK: locations, fees, and tips

 What are the ATM charges for withdrawing cash in the UK?

 There are two types of ATMs in the UK: free and pay-to-use.
-The vast majority are free.² Independently operated machines can charge around £3 to £5 per transaction.⁴
+The vast majority are free.² Some independently operated machines can charge around £3 to £5 per transaction, always check before you withdraw.

 When travelling to the UK, your home bank will probably charge a withdrawal fee.
 You should also expect to pay a foreign exchange fee.
 These fees are over and above any fees charged by a UK ATM.

 If you’re looking for a transparent and safe alternative to manage your money in the UK or when travelling abroad, consider signing up with Wise.
-You can get a Wise card, a multi-currency card that automatically converts your pounds into local currency in 175 countries at the fair mid-market exchange rate.
+You can get a Wise card, a multi-currency card that automatically converts your pounds into local currency in 150+ countries at the fair mid-market exchange rate for only a small, transparent fee*.

 Register with Wise today